The general hours for the Library are as follows. For daily variations, see the calendar of library hours.

 - Chris Suosso: Public Services Assistant • firstname.lastname@example.org

 Ohrstrom Library gratefully accepts gifts of books and other library materials that are within the scope of its collections and that meet other criteria regarding physical condition.

 - To avoid misunderstandings, the library staff asks that all prospective donors consult with the appropriate library staff member before making arrangements to have gift books and other library materials sent or delivered.

 - Materials must be in good physical condition, their content must be within the scope of the library collection, and should be less than five years old.

 - The School Archivist makes decisions about accepting gifts of books and other library materials pertaining to St. Paul’s School history.

-- Second copies of books and other materials currently held by Ohrstrom Library are on occasion accepted as gifts (whether to be added to the collection, or to be used as replacements for inferior copies).
+- Second copies of books and other materials currently held by Ohrstrom Library are typically not accepted, though exceptions may be made on occasion (whether to be added to the collection, or to be used as replacements for inferior copies).

 - By law, Ohrstrom Library cannot appraise or estimate the value of any gift.